 One topic that came up from the Cost Accounting camp was the use of numerical methods as estimation tools, in particular Monte Carlo Simulation.
 I questioned the method’s applicability in this case and ended up a side conversation with the lovely Troy Magennis He asked me to elaborate on this, and in particular about where I think Monte Carlo is useful and where it is misapplied.

-[This article has been translated into Russian by Denis Oleynik.]
 Experienced delivery folks can have surprisingly good instincts for macro-level estimation, as long as we are careful to manage blind spots and cognitive biases.
-This can be an important tool in early project investment discussions, and can remove roadblocks where people are uncomfortable or unwilling to provide estimates. […]
+This can be an important tool in early project investment discussions, and can remove roadblocks where people are uncomfortable or unwilling to provide estimates.
+Prologue Back in 2003 I was working […]

-[This article has been translated into Russian by Denis Oleynik.]
 Business people want estimates.
 They want to know how much it’s going to cost them to get a solution, and they want to know how likely it is to come in on time and on budget.
 And of course quality is not negotiable.
-Agile teams I encounter are […]
+Agile teams I encounter are at best nervous about estimates and at […]